 By lightly thinning tree cover and not clear-felling large areas, we’ve found that both blaeberry and insects flourish.
 Good news for hungry capercaillie.

 The threatened capercaillie isn’t out of the woods yet.
-However, there is evidence that numbers are increasing again on two important sites on the National Forest Estate in Strathspey.
+However, there is evidence that numbers are increasing again on two important sites in Strathspey.

 There are some things we can’t change – like the weather.
 But thanks to the careful management of our forests, the future might be brighter for one of our most iconic species.